 If there’s no surviving guardian, the Public Guardian and Trustee will become the estate guardian.
 This means they’re responsible for managing the child’s money and legal affairs.

 At the same time, the Ministry of Children & Family Development will become the child’s personal guardian.
 This is the person who has physical custody of the child and must care for them.
 The ministry remains guardian until someone else becomes the guardian.
 The new guardian may be appointed in a court order or have applied to adopt the child.
 In the meantime, the ministry may place the child in foster care or to live with a relative or friend.
 The court decides what arrangements are in the child's best interests.

-Name a guardian in your will
+The importance of naming a guardian in your will

 Many people think that if both parents die, a family member will simply be able to step in and take care of young children.
 This is often the eventual result.
 But there are steps that must be taken to ensure that the right person is granted guardianship.
 The court’s opinion on who the right person is may differ from yours.
-Your best chance of ensuring that the “right person” (in your eyes) is chosen is to name a guardian in your will.
+Your best chance of ensuring that the right person (in your eyes) is chosen is to name a guardian in your will.